-Clinical Professor and Dean's Scholar
+Clinical Professor and Dean's Distinguished Scholar

 Paul R. Tremblay is a Clinical Professor of Law at Boston College Law School.
 A member of the faculty since 1982, he teaches clinical courses at BC Legal Services LAB within the Center for Experiential Learning.
 He served as the Associate Dean for Experiential Learning until 2015.
 Professor Tremblay also teaches a professional responsibility course each year.
 Prior to his appointment at Boston College Law School, Professor Tremblay was a Senior Attorney at the Legal Aid Foundation of Los Angeles and an instructor at UCLA School of Law.
 He has also taught a course at Harvard Law School.

 Before developing the transactional clinic, Professor Tremblay taught civil litigation and housing law clinics at LAB.